mdkcore0/speechstamp/README.md

 This project is not complete, but had a considerable progress towards its goals and it's being very interesting while learning new technologies.

+**NOTICE**: I will keep working on this project after submission on the [wip branch](https://github.com/mdkcore0/speechstamp/tree/wip), so I'm freezing the master branch until the project showcase evaluation is over.
+Use [this tag](https://github.com/mdkcore0/speechstamp/tree/submission) to access the project state on the moment of the submission.

 # Requirements
 * OpenVINO 2020.1
 * python3